 \section{Introduction}

-The high success of Vision Transformers (VTs) brings with it new responsibilities regarding responsible/fair/safe AI.
+The success of Vision Transformers (VTs) brings with it new responsibilities regarding responsible, fair, and safe AI.
 Among these, the ability to remove (the influence of) specific ``problematic'' data from trained models (a.k.a. machine unlearning) (MU) is critical.
 Said problematic data may include biased, erroneous, poisoned, obsolete, or privacy-sensitive data.
-Popular VT architectures represent thus an important frontier in this challenge.
-On the other hand, recently memorization has been identified as playing a fundamental role for MU (and this holds across modalities).
+Popular VT architectures therefore represent an important frontier in this challenge.
+In parallel, memorization has recently been identified as playing a fundamental role for MU (and this holds across modalities).
 For instance, MU research in LLMs \citep{barbulescu2024textualsequenceownimproving,jang2022knowledgeunlearningmitigatingprivacy} and in diffusion models \citep{eccv24mm,iclr24mm} explicitly detects and mitigates memorization.
 In computer-vision tasks, memorization has been shown to be a key factor affecting unlearning performance \citep{zhao2024makesunlearninghard,torkzadehmahani2024improved}.